 Meal Choices:

 Many couples like to include meal choices on their reply card so that their caterer can better prepare for the wedding day.
 This is entirely up to you.
-A major reason couples send out their invitations late is that they wait and wait and wait for the caterer to sort out the meal choices for the invitations.
+A major reason couples send out their invitations late is that they wait and wait for the caterer to sort out the meal choices.
 Caterers do not care about invitation deadlines and the stress this causes the Stationer (me) and the couples (you) is tantamount.
 If you must put meal choices on your response cards, then go with the bare minimum: meat, fish, vegetarian.
-This will have to suffice.
-It’s more important to send out your invitations in a timely manner and to avoid printing rush fees.
-Caterers will add extra meals; the post office does not add extra days.

 Mailable response card vs an online reply, which is best for you?
 It depends.
 If you are having a very formal black tie wedding, something in a grand home, country club or ballroom, you would want a proper mail-in reply card.
-To do so might be off-putting to some guests. x Below are the pro’s and cons of each side of the argument:
+Below are the pro’s and cons of each side of the argument:

 Online Reply Card Pros